web3/web3.js/docs/docs/guides/web3_migration_guide/personal_migration_guide.md

 ### extend

-In 4.x, the method `extend` is deprecated in 4.x.
+In 4.x the method `extend` is deprecated.

-It will not have:
+web3 4.x will not have:

 ```ts
 // -> web3.extend